 Customers.
-We operate a robust customer technology platform, which makes it easy for customers to purchase from us, request service and manage their account from the convenience of a smartphone or other device.
-Approximately 50 percent of our DTC sales in 2022 were entered online, and more than 50 percent of our total service request volume was entered online or through our interactive voice response system.
-Our customer MyAccount platform had over one million active users at the end of 2022, allowing customers to pay bills, request service, receive home maintenance tips, review account information and electronically communicate with a representative online without having to call our customer service team.
-In certain instances, our Streem technology platform enables homeowners to use their smartphone cameras to engage in a video chat with a service professional who can remotely see the item that needs attention and capture a variety of important details about the item, potentially helping to reduce the time required for completing repairs and even eliminating the need for a technician to visit the home by offering a simple do-it-vourself solution.
+We operate a robust customer technology platform, which makes it easy for customers to purchase from us, request service and manage their account from the convenience of a smartphone or other connected device.
+Approximately 50 percent of our DTC sales in 2023 were made online, and more than 50 percent of our total service request volume was entered online or through our interactive voice response system.
+Our customer MyAccount platform had over one million active users at the end of 2023, allowing customers to manage their account, request service, receive home maintenance tips and electronically communicate with a representative online without having to call our customer service team.
+In certain instances, our technology platform enables homeowners to use their smartphone cameras to engage in a video chat with one of our experts who can remotely see the item that needs attention and capture a variety of important details about the item, potentially helping to reduce the time required for completing repairs and even eliminating the need for a technician to visit the home by offering a simple do-it-yourself solution.

 Contractors.
 Our contractor technology platform makes it easier for contractors to work with us and improves communication between contractors and our customers.
-Our contractor portal had over 15,000 active users at the end of 2022, and our platform sent approximately 1.7 million "On-My-Way" notifications to customers, letting them know their contractor was en route to their home.
+Our contractor portal had over 18,000 active users at the end of 2023, and our platform sent approximately 1.3 million "On-My-Way" notifications to customers, letting them know their contractor was en route to their home.

 Commercial partners.
-Our realtor technology platform makes it easier for realtors to work with us and, therefore, recommend our products to their clients.
-Approximately 70 percent of real estate channel orders were placed online in 2022.
-Our realtor portal had approximately 73,000 active users at the end of 2022, allowing realtors to enter, edit, view and print order confirmations and view and manage expiring orders.
+Our realtor technology platform makes it easier for realtors to work with us and, therefore, recommend our product offerings to their clients.
+Approximately 69 percent of real estate channel orders were placed online in 2023.
+Our realtor portal had approximately 69,000 active users at the end of 2023, allowing realtors to enter, edit, view and print order confirmations and view and manage expiring orders.